December 11, 2018

 NASIM: Thanks so much for the opportunity to present today.
 As you know since you also granted me space as a member of the Working Group itself, my name is Nasim Mohammadzadeh, and I’m a junior at Paul Laurence Dunbar High School.

-Joining me are my colleagues Gabriella Staykova, a sophomore from Dunbar, and Ashley Barnette, a senior from Lafayette High School.
-We are all members of the Prichard Committee Student Voice Team, a self-selected group of about 100 middle school, high school and college students from across Kentucky who work as partners to improve our public schools.
+Joining me are my colleagues Krasimir Staykova, a sophomore from Dunbar, and Ashley Barnette, a senior from Lafayette High School.
+We are all members of the Student Voice Team, a self-selected group of about 100 middle school, high school and college students from across Kentucky who work as partners to improve our public schools.

 We are here today because we wanted to share back some Kentucky student perspectives about school safety, and we wanted to make the case for why, when it comes to ensuring it, we students can and must be partners in finding and implementing solutions.